-Every job is different, but they all come with the unique opportunity to experience summer on Mackinac Island: the sound of boat horns and horse hooves, naps in a hammock, hassle-free commutes.
+Every job is different, but they all come with the unique opportunity to experience summer on Mackinac Island: the sound of boat horns and horse hooves, naps in a hammock (a reminder, overnight hammocking is not allowed on Mackinac Island), hassle-free commutes.
 Seasonal jobs are full-time work, but there’s still plenty of time to explore the island and you get to meet tons of people about the same age.
 Island workers also get discounts at many places including butterfly houses, ghost tours and carriage rides.

 After graduating from college, Hazel Foster went to Mackinac with plans to work on the island until she found a “real job.”
 But she liked it so much that she stayed through the end of the season and now is heading back this summer as a bartender.